lumapps/lumapps-sdk/docs/authentication.md

     <li>
         With your service account get a google access token
         <div style="margin: 8px;">
-        To know how to get this token with curl and you service account follow <a href="https://gist.github.com/ryu1kn/c76aed0af8728f659730d9c26c9ee0ed"> this tutorial</a>
+        To know how to get this token with curl and you service account follow <a href="https://gist.github.com/ryu1kn/c76aed0af8728f659730d9c26c9ee0ed" target="_blank"> this tutorial</a>
         <br/>
-        For an extended documentation on that process you can follow the <a href="https://developers.google.com/identity/protocols/oauth2/service-account"> google documentation</a>
+        For an extended documentation on that process you can follow the <a href="https://developers.google.com/identity/protocols/oauth2/service-account" target="_blank"> google documentation</a>
         </div>
     </li>
     <li>
-        Use this token as the bearer token to call the <a href="https://apiv1.lumapps.com/#operation/User/Gettoken"> user/get endpoint</a>
+        Use this token as the bearer token to call the <a href="https://apiv1.lumapps.com/#operation/User/Gettoken" target="_blank"> user/get endpoint</a>
         <br/>
         <div>
         <pre>